itsrabinbhat/100DaysofPython/Day20 & 21/README.md

-# Day 20 - Creating a Snake Game
+# Day 20 and 21 - Creating a Snake Game

 ## Steps involved: